nadiahpk/settlement-time-game/README.md

 # Reference

-Schmidt, K.A., Johansson, J. Kristensen, N.P. and Jonzen, N.  Consequences of information use in breeding habitat selection on the evolution of settlement time.
+Schmidt K.A., Johansson J., Kristensen N.P., Massol F., and Jonzen, N.  Consequences of information use in breeding habitat selection on the evolution of settlement time.
 Paper in preparation.

 # Quick Start